 verb (multiplies, multiplying, multiplied)[with object]

-- 1Obtain from (a number) another that contains the first number a specified number of times: I asked you to multiply fourteen by nineteen [no object]: we all know how to multiply by tenMore example sentences
+- 1Obtain from (a number) another which contains the first number a specified number of times: multiply fourteen by nineteen [no object]: we all know how to multiply by tenMore example sentences

 - As the above table of calculations demonstrates, the more digits we use of the decimal expansion of 2, the more nines we get after the decimal point when we multiply the number by itself.